mspass-team/mspass/docs/source/user_manual/normalization.rst

 previously loaded into MongoDB in the "site" collection.
-It assumes matching can be done using the site collection ObjectId loaded with the waveform data at read time with the key "site_id".   i.e. this is an inline version of what could also be accomplished (more slowly) by calling :code:`read_distribute_data` with "site" in the normalize list.
+It assumes matching can be done using the site collection ObjectId loaded with the waveform data at read time with the key "site_id".   i.e. this is an inline version of what could also be accomplished by calling :code:`read_distribute_data` with a matcher for site in the normalize list.

-Key things this example demonstrates in common to all in-line normalization workflows are:
+Key things this example demonstrates common to all in-line normalization workflows are:

 +  :code:`normalize` appears only as arg0 of a map operation (dask syntax -